davibe/gstreamer-docker/README.md

-A docker image with prebuilt upstream gstreamer on latest ubuntu release
+A docker image based on latest ubuntu release with prebuilt upstream version of gstreamer